samvera/hyrax/README.md

 You'll probably want to schedule this regularly (e.g., via cron) in production environments.
 Note that this does not *force* an audit -- it respects the value of max_days_between_audits in application.rb.
 Also note that if you want to run this on any environment other than development, you will need to call the script with RAILS_ENV=environment in front.

+### Re-solrize All Objects

+If for some reason you need to force all objects to be re-solrizer, perhaps because you have updated which fields are facetable and which are not, ScholarSphere contains a rake task that kicks off a re-solrization asynchronously via a Resque job.

+     rake scholarsphere:resolrize

+Note that if you want to run this on any environment other than development, you will need to call the script with RAILS_ENV=environment in front.

 ### Characterize All Uncharacterized Datastreams

 In the event that some objects have not undergone characterization (for whatever reason), there is a rake task that sweeps through the entire repository looking for objects that lack a characterization datastream.
 For each object that lacks this datastream, a CharacterizationJob that will characterize and thumbnailize the object is queued up.

      rake scholarsphere:characterize

 Note that if you want to run this on any environment other than development, you will need to call the script with RAILS_ENV=environment in front.

 ### Export Metadata as RDF/XML

 There is a rake task that exports the metadata of every object that is readable by the public to the RDF/XML format.
 This might be useful as an export mechanism, e.g., to Summon or a similar discovery system.

      rake scholarsphere:export:rdfxml